-Phase 1 and 2 mortality monitoring is undertaken in accordance with the Bird and Bat Mortality Monitoring Plan (BBMMP)approved under EPN 10105/1 Condition FF10.
+Phase 1 and 2 mortality monitoring has been undertaken in accordance with the Bird and Bat Mortality Monitoring Plan (BBMMP)approved under EPN 10105/1 Condition FF10.
 Results of the monitoring for the report period are shown in Table 4.1.
-Both phases occurred for the full report period.
+As indicated above, Phase 1 ceased from 12 July 2022.

-Table 4-1 - Results of Phase 1 & 2 Monitoring conducted 2020/2021, under Tasmanian BBMMP
+Table 4-1 - Results of Phase 1 & 2 Monitoring 13 Aug 2021 to 13 Aug 2022, under Tasmanian BBMMP

-Avian Species mortality Phase 1 and 2 Records - Mortalities by avian group and month monitoring species recorded 2020 2021 Month Aug Sep Oct Nov Dec Jan Feb Mar Apr May Jun Jul Aug Wedge-Tailed Eagle 0 1 0 0 0 0 0 0 0 0 1 0 0 White-Bellied Sea Eagle 0 0 0 0 0 0 0 0 0 0 0 0 0 EPBC listed White Throated Needletail 0 0 0 0 0 0 0 1 0 0 0 0 0 Other Birds 5 8 11 7 5 8 11 6 5 9 6 2 3 Bats (Tas TSP Act listed) 0 1 3 6 5 11 12 14 7 5 0 2 0 TOTAL 5 10 14 13 10 19 23 21 12 14 7 4 3
+Avian Species mortality Phase 1 and 2 Records - Mortalities by avian group and month monitoring species 2021 2022 Month Aug Sep Oct Nov Dec Jan Feb Mar Apr May Jun Jul Aug Wedge-Tailed Eagle 0 1 0 0 0 0 0 0 0 0 0 1# 0 White-Bellied Sea Eagle 0 0 0 0 0 0 0 0 0 0 0 0 0 EPBC listed White Throated Needletail 0 0 0 0 0 0 0 0 0 0 0 0 0 Other Native Birds 3 7 5 8 15 11 9 6 7 18 3 2 4 All Native Bats 2 0 4 7 8 3 5 7 4 2 0 0 2

-Note: EPBC Listed include WTE, White throated Needletail
+Note: \ EPBC Listed include WTE, White throated Needletail

-The above records indicate an overall low level of avian collisions with turbines for the reporting period with the majority (98 %) being non-EPBC Listed species
+The above records (144 records, one WTE an incidental find) indicate an overall low level of avian collisions with turbines for the reporting period with the majority (142 or 98.6 %) being non-EPBC Listed species.

-Two Wedge-tailed mortalities were recorded during the reporting period and are assessed as likely to have been due to eagle collisions with turbines, despite the collisions not having been detected.
-While there have been two WTE mortalities, it is likely that IDF has significantly reduced the risk of eagle collisions with the wind turbines.
+Two Wedge-tailed mortalities were recorded during the reporting period and are assessed as likely to have been due to eagle collisions with a wind turbine.
+No actual collisions were observed or detected by Identiflight, but the locations they were found give high probability to them being collision related.

+While there have been two WTE mortalities, it is likely that IDF has significantly reduced the risk of eagle collisions with the wind turbines, particularly as the local population of eagles appears to have increased based on the analysis of the data available.
 Observations in the field by the site team, visiting regulators and ecologists conducting surveys have witnessed turbines shutting down as Eagles approach.